KemAdrian/ArgumentationOnMeaning/README.md

 ```
 Oracle : switch roles, agent boby in defense and agent adam in attack (ExpressAgreementState)
-   > The agreement : label:chair* is a label:armchair° is Correct - has been sent
+   > The agreement : label:chair* is a label:armchairÂ° is Correct - has been sent
-   > The agreement : label:chair* is a label:chair° is Incorrect - has been sent
+   > The agreement : label:chair* is a label:chairÂ° is Incorrect - has been sent
-   > The agreement : label:stool* is a label:armchair° is False - has been sent
+   > The agreement : label:stool* is a label:armchairÂ° is False - has been sent
-   > The agreement : label:stool* is a label:chair° is Correct - has been sent
+   > The agreement : label:stool* is a label:chairÂ° is Correct - has been sent

 Oracle : switch roles, agent adam in defense and agent boby in attack (ExpressAgreementState)
-   > The agreement : label:chair* is a label:chair° is Incorrect - has been sent
+   > The agreement : label:chair* is a label:chairÂ° is Incorrect - has been sent
-   > The agreement : label:armchair* is a label:stool° is False - has been sent
+   > The agreement : label:armchair* is a label:stoolÂ° is False - has been sent
-   > The agreement : label:chair* is a label:stool° is Correct - has been sent
+   > The agreement : label:chair* is a label:stoolÂ° is Correct - has been sent
-   > The agreement : label:armchair* is a label:chair° is Correct - has been sent
+   > The agreement : label:armchair* is a label:chairÂ° is Correct - has been sent
 ```

 The agents might change the relation that they associate to the pairs of concepts according to the relation associated by the other, getting the overall relation between the concepts (the relation that would be detected if the agents were sharing their examples).